Colby-Frison/Question-website/README.md

      - `classCode` (Ascending)
      - `timestamp` (Descending)

+6. For developers working on the question system:
+   - Review the [Question System Documentation](QUESTION_SYSTEM.md) to understand the optimizations and architecture
+   - Pay special attention to the caching and debouncing mechanisms when modifying listeners

-6. Start the development server
+7. Start the development server
 ```bash
 npm run dev
 # or
 yarn dev
 ```

-7. Open [http://localhost:3000](http://localhost:3000) in your browser
+8. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Deployment